 Weekly parish basketball power rankings

-The high-school basketball regular season continued last week for both boys and girls, and most of the teams in the parish played games.
+The high-school basketball regular season continued last week for both boys and girls, and for the first time this year, all parish teams played games.

 Teams throughout the area took part in tournament play.
-In fact, the St. Amant boys hosted the Gold Dome Classic.
-The Gators and Dutchtown competed in the event.
+In fact, the East Ascension boys hosted the Spartan Classic tournament.
+The Spartans, along with Donaldsonville, Dutchtown and St. Amant all competed.

 After last week’s action, here are the Weekly Citizen’s Ascension Parish high-school basketball power rankings.